Nekololizu/NekoTweakMod/README.md

-- Still thinking about where/how to place Living Tree loot in crates (Will probly be the normal wood,iron,gold crates etc but with their own lootpool)
+- Still thinking about where/how to place Living Tree loot in crates (Will probly be the normal wood,iron,gold crates etc but with their own lootpool) might do a modded "forest" crate as well

 - Pyramid chest loot will be in oasis Crates